What is teeth whitening?

 And how does the teeth whitening process work?

-Tooth discoloration and staining are the result of various dyes and pigments adhering to the tooth's organic matter.
-These stains are typically removed using two methods: physical removal and chemical bleaching.
+Tooth discoloration and staining result from the adhesion of various dyes and pigments to the organic matter of the tooth.
+The removal of these stains is typically achieved through two methods: physical removal and chemical bleaching.

-Physical removal targets surface stains (daily surface stains) using an abrasive method.
-Chemical whitening targets both surface stains and embedded stains (stains embedded in the tooth enamel), making it the most common and effective method of teeth whitening.
+Physical bleaching works on surface stains (daily surface stains) using an abrasive method.
+Chemical bleaching works on both surface and embedded stains (stains embedded in the tooth enamel), making it the most common and effective method of teeth whitening.

 So how does chemical whitening remove stains from teeth?

-Chemical teeth whitening oxidizes stains and alters the molecules responsible for maintaining color.
-Simply put, whitening agents penetrate tooth enamel and break these molecules down into smaller, simpler forms.
-The smaller the molecule, the lighter the color, resulting in an overall whiter tooth appearance.
+Teeth whitening through chemical bleaching oxidizes stains and alters the molecules responsible for maintaining color.
+Simply put, the bleaching agents penetrate the tooth enamel and break these molecules down into smaller, simpler forms.
+The smaller the molecule, the lighter the color, resulting in an overall whiter appearance of the teeth.

 Some common bleaching agents are hydrogen peroxide, carbamide peroxide, and phthalimidoperoxycaproic acid (we call it PAP+ for short).